Sites2See

 What can I do?

-Find out about Fair trade chocolate.
+Find out about Fair trade chocolate30.

-Make the choice to demand ethical chocolate.
+Make the choice to demand ethical chocolate31.

 syllabus links